 There are a myriad of questions that are extremely difficult to answer in regards to what it means to be pro-Israel, especially for Americans.
-Is it good or bad for Israel that more American Jews are questioning its policies?
-Should a person’s support for Israel be limited by the needs of non-Israelis affected by the conflict?
+Is it good or bad for it that more American Jews are questioning its policies?
+Should a person’s support for this country be limited by the needs of non-Israelis affected by the conflict?
 Both questions as well as many others are hardly even approached by scholars or professionals, thus making it rather difficult to determine advocacy for Israel.

 The editor-in-chief of the Jewish Daily Forward, Jane Eisner, explained that, “It is hard not to view this lopsided scene as an incredibly sad commentary on the difficulty of engaging Jews with vastly different views on Israel in civil dialogue.”
 How does an American Jew balance the occasionally competing interests of Israel, the United States and Palestine?

 Neil Lazarus has put it simply by saying, “If we could do for Israel what McDonald’s did for the hamburger, we’d be in a good place.
 They don’t do hasbara, but they do sell in the language of the people: In China the burger comes with rice; in Italy, pasta; in Germany, beer.
 But they’re all buying the burger.”
-Even in Israel the McDonald’s are kosher.
+Even there the McDonald’s is kosher.

 – Lindsey Lerner